 Mandelbread

 Mandelbread is made from a crumbly dough that you shape into shallow loaves, bake, slice and bake again for about 10 minutes to toast the slices.
 It is the perfect not too sweet treat to have with coffee in the morning or as an afternoon snack.
-They are not like […]
+Mandelbread is not like […]

 Florentines

 Florentines are lace cookies with the addition of minced candied orange peel.
 Yes, you can buy the orange rind; but trust me, if you make your own, the results will be worth it- and you have the bonus of snacking on the leftovers!
-Note: Do not refrigerate or freeze! […]
+Florentines are traditionally made with chopped nuts […]

 Lace Cookies

 Lace cookies look like lace and taste like crisp caramel!
-Many years ago, when I was teaching a dessert class, one of my students asked me if one had to use a toothpick to make the holes in the cookies.
-Watch these cookies bake the first time you make them. […]
+Many years ago, when I was teaching a dessert class, one of my students asked me if one had to use a toothpick tiny holes materialize before your very eyes!
+Take your time to make just six or eight cookies […]

 Glazed Almonds

+Swiss Meringue Vacherins are much sturdier than their French counterparts.
 There are basically three different methods to prepare meringue: French, Swiss and Italian.
 Up until last week, I had been making French Meringues as beautifully explained by Jacques Pepin in his book La Technique.
-I ‘ve been making meringue kisses, meringue mushrooms and meringue baskets (vacherins) using this method […]
+I’ve been making meringue kisses, meringue […]